ArunasNorvaisa/react-weather-app/README.md

 * Upload contents of BUILD folder to your hosting provider.

 ##### Disclaimer
 Information displayed in this web application cannot be used for commercial purposes.
-Weather info is [Powered by Dark Sky](http://darksky.net/poweredby/).
+Weather info is [powered by Dark Sky](http://darksky.net/poweredby/).